micahtilton/hacc-askus/README.md

 - Spongebob's friends include Patrick, Squidward, Sandy, Mr. Krabs, and Plankton.

 ## What was done to prevent this
 - We made the decision to not have Hoku remember previous chat messages.
-Allowing for a chain of user responses increases the chances that Hoku could get manipulated to perform unauthorized action or say potentially harmful information.
+Allowing a chain of user responses increases the chances that Hoku could get manipulated to perform unauthorized action or say potentially harmful information.
 Conversation may seem a little unnatural at times, but we will never sacrifice user safety for usability.

 - A character limit is put on the prompt to avoid complicated prompt injection attacks.

 - Only context that has a similarity of 0.8 (1.0 being most similar) or higher is considered.
-This means that if the user's question is not similar to any data in the database, a request to ChatGPT 3.5 is not made.
+This means that if the user's question is not similar to any data in the database, a request to OpenAI's GPT 3.5 model is not made.
 In this case, a prompt injection is not possible.
 - We prompt Hoku with this
 ```
 You are Hoku, an AI chat assistant to help UH Manoa students.